100% Certified Authentic

 The ceramic bezel on the watch is resistant to fading and scratching.

-There’s no word on how long Rolex were actually working on the problem of coming up with a dual-color ceramic, but as you would expect, it is a technically impressive exercise.
+There’s no word on how long Rolex was actually working on the problem of coming up with a dual-color ceramic, but as you would expect, it is a technically impressive exercise.
 Starting out entirely blue, the process involves masking off half of the bezel, before exposing the other half to a Rolex patented chemical process to achieve the black coloring.
 It’s a typically flawless shift between the two tones, with no hint of a bleed or any blurring where the lines fuse.

 GMT-Master II BLNR

-The Batman is a great timepiece for its ability to keep track of time in different timezones.
+The Batman is a great timepiece for its ability to keep track of time in different time zones.

 The properties of Cerachrom are in evidence here in the changing of hue in the watch’s blue portion.
 Much like the green ceramic that surrounds The Hulk Submariner, the blue in the GMT-Master II is an active element, shifting in tone according to the light.
 A deep ultramarine in direct sunlight, it dips to almost purple in darker conditions.